Class Description

 Notation

-$a + b$ instead of $a \star b$ sometimes when group is abelian
+a+b instead of ab sometimes when group is abelian

 Examples of Finite Groups